llamdodev/backend-challenge/README.md

 If you're wondering what this API is actually used for, you can have a look at https://github.com/waldoapp/frontend-challenge for our end goal.

+# Guidelines

+- you should write the code in node 7.6+
+- favor a relational database
+- We should be able to run the code on our end in a few steps.
+Please provide a comprehensive README
+- We tend to pay attention to the organization of code
+- (bonus) Provide testing
+- (bonus) Provide a section of how you would deploy this code
+- (bonus) How would you handle the failure scenario for comparisons? (e.g. no PATCH request is ever received)

 # Flow of actions

 The client needs to